 Wow, the past ~2 years have been totally crazy.

-Almost two full years ago I launched my startup, OpenCNAM, with this post here on my blog.
+Almost two full years ago I launched OpenCNAM, with this post here on my blog.
 Since then I’ve learned a ton, and wanted to take some time to reflect on what things I did right, what things I did wrong, and hopefully share an interesting story along the way.

 If you’ve got any questions, feel free to drop me an email.